jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

  - our application will do some logic to log in or create the user if needed and create a JWT auth token that will be returned to the client.
  - the client will call our protected APIs passing the JWT token in the authorization header in each subsequent request.

-First let's install some dependencies.
+First, let's install some dependencies.

 	PS C:\gems\blog-projects\bloggering> npm install @nestjs/passport --save
 	PS C:\gems\blog-projects\bloggering> npm install passport --save
 	PS C:\gems\blog-projects\bloggering> npm install passport-google-oauth20 --save

-Create an `auth module`, an `auth controller`, and an `auth service`.
+Then, create an `auth module`, an `auth controller`, and an `auth service` files.

     PS D:\projects\bloggering> nest generate mo auth
     PS D:\projects\bloggering> nest generate co auth